Limits of Confidentiality

 In any other case, the client will have to give written permission for the therapist to share any confidential information with a third party, but for the cases explained above, no permission is needed.
 Legal statutes vary from state to state, and the above cases of limited confidentiality are specific to therapists practicing in Wisconsin.

-If the limits of confidentiality are of concern to you, ask your therapist to provide more details about when he/she will be obligated to share your personal psychotherapy information with an outsider.
+If the limits of confidentiality are of concern to you, ask your service provider to provide more details about when he/she will be obligated to share your personal information with an outsider.